unlock-protocol/docs/docs/tutorials/smart-contracts/deploying-locally.md

 ## Command Line Interface

-The plugin also come with a few CLI commands to help you get things started.
+The plugin also comes with a few CLI commands to help you get things started.

 To get the complete list of available commands